krlozadan/learning-docker/README.md

 # Adds labels to the docker image
 LABEL [key=value]

+# Copy files from the host to the docker image
+COPY [path/build context] [path in container]

 # This is normally the command used to execute the app.
 CMD [command]
 ```